This is a yearly resolution introduced at the UN General Assembly whose title is similar to: "Jerusalem."

 Resolution in brief: Condemns Israel’s occupation of East Jerusalem as illegal, calls for a just and lasting solution that takes into account the legitimate concerns of both Israelis and Palestinians, and calls on all parties to respect the historic status quo in regard to holy places.

 From 2000 to 2010 Canada voted "Yes" on this resolution, under Prime Ministers Jean Chrétien and Paul Martin (both Liberal), and for the first four years under Stephen Harper (Conservative).
 From 2011 to 2018, Canada voted "No" on the resolution, starting with Stephen Harper (Conservative) and continued by Justin Trudeau (Liberal).
-In 2019, the resolution was never brought to a vote.
+In 2019 and 2020, the resolution was never brought to a vote.

 The General Assembly,